syntheorem/thexa/SYNTAX.md

 Regular Expression Syntax and Semantics
 =======================================

-This document describes the syntax and semantics of the regular expressions parsed by Thexa's `re` and `cs` quasiquoters.
+This document describes the syntax and semantics of the regular expressions parsed by Thexa's `re` and `cs` quasi-quoters.
 A general understanding of regular expressions is assumed, and indeed the syntax is largely a subset of the syntax used by typical regex libraries.

 Characters
 ----------